 While of course we’d always love to have more time to shoot these spots, for me this living room scene is the one I wish we could have spent a little more time with.
 Looking at the final spot, I could have done a better job of shooting this 4-person dialogue scene and making it feel like real movie coverage.
 If I could go back, with a lot more time, I would have lit and shot each eyeline separately.
 As is, the camera doesn’t quite seem like it’s in the right place for a few of the angles and the lighting is a little unfocused.
 But this is also a great example of the kinds of choices that we have to make a hundred times every shoot day: do we take the time to shoot this living room scene properly and sacrifice a few of our montage shots?
 We always tend to favor adding more shots and greater scale versus getting stuck on any single scene.

 Camera-wise, Rhys and I decided to shoot with the Epic Dragon.
 At first glance this spot actually seemed more like an Alexa job — filmic with that subtle analog grain feeling, not necessarily as clean and crisp as I associate with the Epic — but we both thought that the Dragon’s small form factor and lighter weight would help us move as fast as we’d need to on this one – not to mention that the improved dynamic range from the new Dragon sensor is really quite impressive.
 For lenses, I had my 1st AC, Paul Schilens, prep a set of Leica Summilux-C primes, which are beautifully sharp wide open at T1.4 – and I suspected we would be shooting wide open for the night shots.
 We also had an Optimo 24-290mm zoom, which would give us the telephoto reach when we needed that long lens, compressed space look so common in Tony Scott’s style.
 And for those signature dutch-angle shots, we used a Tango Head, which is an ingenious low-profile plate that snaps between the camera and the fluid head, allowing you to rotate the camera on the optical axis at up to 45˚ in either direction with the swivel of a handle.
-Much easier and more precise than setting up the tripod on a precarious angle.
-For the handheld shots, I also used an Easyrig, which my lower back thanks me for.
+Much easier and more precise than setting up the tripod on a precarious angle. current time For the handheld shots, I also used an Easyrig, which my lower back thanks me for.